 Array of pointers to extended feature control structures.
-The index of the extended feature control structure into the array is the same as the index of the feature enable bit in ex features.
+The index of the extended feature control structure in the array is the same as the index of the feature enable bit in ex features.

-ex features p[0] - pointer to a PCL sealed key.
+ex features p[0] - pointer to an Intel® SGX PCL sealed key.